Dissipative processes at the acoustic horizon: Theoretical setup

+We assume that the temperature of the fluid, $T_\text{fluid}$, is negligible as compared to $T$, that is $T_\text{fluid} \ll T$.
+For simplicity, we actually set $T_\text{fluid}=0$.
+Thus, for subsonic flow the fluid viscosity and entropy density vanish.
+Such state of affairs changes for transonic flow.
+In the presence of an acoustic horizon, the non-vanishing Hawking temperature leads to expect nonzero viscous coefficients and entropy density.
+In this scenario, the viscosity should be related to the fact that the acoustic horizon spontaneously emits phonons, while the entropy is the one of the phonon gas emitted by the horizon, see~\cite{Mannarelli:2020ebs}.

-In the following we limit our analysis to a small neighbourhood $\ell$ of the horizon position, satisfying the condition \be L_c \ll \ell \ll \lambda_T\, , \ee with $L_c$ the theory cutoff accounting for the underlying microscopic structure invisible to our treatment; \mm{in acoustic holes realized with Bose-Einstein condensates it is of the same order of the healing length of the condensate.} The length scale \be \lambda _T \equiv \frac{c_s}{2 \pi T (1- c_s^2)}\,, \ee is a thermal wavelength associated to the Hawking temperature.
+In the following we limit our analysis to a small neighbourhood $\ell$ of the horizon position, satisfying the condition \be L_c \ll \ell \ll \lambda_T\, , \ee with $L_c$ the theory cutoff accounting for the underlying microscopic structure invisible to our treatment; in acoustic holes realized with Bose-Einstein condensates this is e.g. of the same order of the healing length of the condensate.
+The length scale \be \lambda _T \simeq \frac{c_s}{2 \pi T }\,, \ee is a thermal wavelength associated to the Hawking temperature.
 In turn, taking into account the above expression of the Hawking temperature, the condition $\ell \ll \lambda_T$ ensures that we consider a small neighborhood of the horizon, where the fluid velocity is close to $c_s$.
-The considered space region is the relevant one for studying the spontaneously emitted phonons, which can be intuitively traced back to thermal effects arising from dissipative processes occurring close to the horizon.